 Set of slides that describe Oregon’s Crisis Assistance Helping Out on the Streets (CAHOOTS) program.

 Behavioral Health Crisis Alternatives: Literature review and case studies from the Vera Institute of Justice analyzing responses to different crisis situations.

 Four Decades of Addiction.
 Recovery is Possible!: Interview with Leo Petrilli, November 2020.

 Webpage showcasing the work of the Abolition and Disability Justice Collective, which promotes the creation of healthy communities to decriminalize mental illness.

 Tomorrow Was Yesterday: A book that shares stories from 64 mothers of people with serious brain disorders across the USA, by Dede Moon Ranahan

 In D.C., Sealing Your Criminal Record Can Be Harder Than Almost Anywhere Else: An article on the collateral consequences of criminal charges and the difficulties of expungement.

-Ernie and Joe: Crisis Cops - Texas police officers Ernie Stevens and Joe Smarro are putting compassionate policing practices into action.
-This documentary chronicles how these officers—both members of the San Antonio Police Department’s ten-person mental health unit—use an innovative approach to policing to diffuse dangerous situations and divert people from jail into mental health treatment.
+This documentary chronicles how two officers—both members of the San Antonio Police Department’s ten-person mental health unit—use an innovative approach to policing to diffuse dangerous situations and divert people from jail into mental health treatment.